Exclusive: Amazon to tap Brazil beauty obsession with cosmetics partners

 In February, Reuters reported that Amazon was looking to lease a warehouse near Sao Paulo, in a sign that it could soon begin fulfilling orders in Brazil.

-In April, Reuters reported that Amazon was in talks with Brazilian airline Azul SA (AZUL.N) to ship goods domestically, laying the groundwork for speedy nationwide distribution.
+In April, Reuters reported that Amazon was in talks with Brazilian airline Azul SA to ship goods domestically, laying the groundwork for speedy nationwide distribution.

 Reporting by Gram Slattery and Jeffrey Dastin; Additional reporting by Gabriela Mello; Editing by Brad Haynes and Rosalba O'Brien